 There are many other special structures in the garden.
-These covered walkways guide you from the entrance to several garden rooms including the Water Pavilion of Lotus Fragrance with it’s panoramic view across the lake and garden.
+These covered walkways guide you from the entrance to several garden rooms including the Water Pavilion of Lotus Fragrance with its panoramic view across the lake and garden.
 While I can’t say that I could discern the fragrance of the lotus we were fortunate enough to see tropical waterlilies and the sacred lotus in their summer bloom.

 The Sydney Chinese Friendship Gardens are some of the best Chinese gardens we’ve seen outside of China and are well worth the entrance fee.
-The tranquility will be especially welcome for anyone like me that finds the commotion of the central city a little overwhelming after a couple of days.
-It might have been the tea but after a couple of hours I was completely ready to tackle the crowds outside and continue exploring the city again.
+The tranquillity will be especially welcome for anyone like me that finds the commotion of the central city a little overwhelming after a couple of days.
+It might have been the tea but after a couple of hours, I was completely ready to tackle the crowds outside and continue exploring the city again.

 Chinese Friendship Garden Visitor Information